 Place a magnet on the top of your table saw.
 Because aluminum does not attract a magnet, you’ll know it’s made of steel if it sticks to the top.
 Isn’t it simple?

-You can get started with simple materials to clean your table saw top.
-The only thing you need to do is check the material your table saw top is made of and use the right products.
+You can get started with simple materials to to do some table saw top maintenance.
+The only thing you need to do is check the material your table saw surface is made of and use the right products.

 To clean a cast iron table saw top you need WD40, 400-grit sandpaper, thinner or benzene, and paste wax.